 Your birth story results in professional, individually edited, hi-resolution images, presented in a private online gallery for downloading and printing.
 All birth packages include a slide show of photographer selected images, set to music.
 At least 2 images will be delivered within 24 hours of delivery for you to start sharing immediately and announce your new little one.
-Album, print, and announcement packages available.
+Album, print, and announcement packages available, but not required.
 Please contact me for birth session packages and current availability.

 looking for maternity, fresh 48, or newborn sessions?